Conflict is normal in teams.

 Are resources available for everyone in the team?
 Can everyone access them just as easily?
 How does a lack of resources impact people in their roles?

 Creating competition within a team for resources paves the way for bad team spirit.
-Teams needs to know they work in a fair environment.
+Teams need to know they work in a fair environment.

 Managing people from different cultures is made easier if you understand a bit about the cultures in your team.